AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-family-intro.1.md

-## Will the person be bringing any of the following:
+## Will the person be bringing a partner of family members?

-There are different visas for each family member.
+There are different visas.